Law Firm Website Ownership: Why 'Rented' Sites Are a Hidden Business Risk

 Your vendor relationship is optional — if you stop working with your developer or agency, your site continues to exist and function

 This is the model every Hughey, LLC project is built on.
 When an engagement ends, the client walks away with everything: code in their GitHub repository, content in Decap CMS, hosting on Vercel under their account.
-Full details: law firm website design and development guide.

 How to Assess Your Current Situation